JoshKarpel/hypoxia/README.rst

     assert h['num'].map(lambda x: x ** 2).unwrap_or(0) == 4
     assert h['notnum'].map(lambda x: x ** 2).unwrap_or(0) == 0

-Never again will we have to write the horrifically confusing
+Never again will we have to write horrifically confusing code using `dict.get`'s second argument!

 ::